seinecle/blog/_posts/2023-03-18-contributing-to-gephi.md

 ## a.
 Are you a company or for-profit organization?

+### Fund Gephi, despite the hurdles
-At the moment, there is no legal entity that is set to accept funding for Gephi (AFAIK).
+At the moment, there is no legal entity that is set to accept funding for Gephi, though it is bound to come one day.
-However, events sponsored by Gephi can still receive funding, through the university that will host the event for instance.
+However, events sponsored by Gephi could still receive funding, through the university that will host the event or a similar channel?
 The Gephi week for 2023 is on the table, for example.

 **What to expect from it?**